National Storytelling Week: Paula’s Journey into Architecture

 “My initial interest in architecture was related mainly to the curiosity of knowing how people relate and react with different spaces, colours and textures, their necessities, and how this can change from time to time (in a society, culture, etc…)

-This interest led me to study architecture and urban design at university in Brazil.
-During my studies I was fortunate to gain experience in interior design.
+This interest led me to study architecture and urban design at a university in Brazil.
+During my studies, I was fortunate to gain experience in interior design.
 I also did some voluntary work at a local hospital, which led to my interest in health projects.